Luphen1/CAR-DATASET-PORTFOLIO-PROJECT/README.md

 - Excel

 [Download Here      https://www.kaggle.com/datasets](https)
-Data Cleaning: Excel was used to perform initial data cleaning tasks such as checking for missing values and duplicate records.
+Data Cleaning: Excel was utilized to perform initial data cleaning tasks such as checking for missing values,outliers and duplicate records.

 Downloaded the dataset from Kaggle and opened it in Excel.